oracle/macaron/docs/source/pages/cli_usage/action_analyze.rst

 Environment
 -----------

-``GITHUB_TOKEN`` – The GitHub personal access token needed for Macaron to run the analysis.
-For more information on how to obtain a token for Macaron, please see instructions in :ref:`Prepare GitHub access token <prepare-github-token>`.
+``GITHUB_TOKEN`` – The GitHub personal access token is needed for to run the analysis.
+For more information on how to obtain a GitHub token, see instructions in :ref:`Prepare GitHub access token <prepare-github-token>`.